-If you decide on a collie, consult your veterinarian about the appropriate type of Heartworm preventative that would be safe for your dog.
+If you decide on a this breed, consult your veterinarian about the appropriate type of Heartworm preventative that would be safe for your dog.

 Lastly, as most people know, large breed dogs do not enjoy the long lifespan as many small breed dogs.

 Most of these dogs live about 10 to 12 years, though some live much longer.
 Excess weight can put a strain on joints and reduces the quality of life.

 Fly and Rex, herding dogs of the movie, Babe

 Lassie was a famous fictional dog character in TV and Movies